christopherswenson/anote-js/README.md

 A tuning system is a way to serialize abstract pitches to frequencies.
 A `TuningSystem` instance is defined entirely by by its one member function, `.toFrequency(pitch)`.
 New tuning systems may be defined with `new TuningSystem(toFrequency)`, where `toFrequency` is a function that accepts a pitch and returns its frequency.
 Some common tuning systems are easily accessible with the following constants:

-- `TuningSystem.EqualTemperament` with A440
+- `TuningSystem.EqualTemperament` with `ANatural4` = 440 Hz
-- `TuningSystem.PythagoreanTuning` with D288
+- `TuningSystem.PythagoreanTuning` with `DNatural4` = 288 Hz
-- `TuningSystem.QuarterCommaMeantone` with D288
+- `TuningSystem.QuarterCommaMeantone` with `DNatural4` = 288 Hz

+Each of these tuning systems additionally has a `TuningSystem.Make<TuningSystemName>(base, frequency)` function, which returns a version of the tuning system based at a different pitch.

 ### TuningSystem.EqualTemperament